ItsRoyScott/Lite/README.md

   // For the deleter function we have to make sure we're deleting the proper type. auto deleter = [](void* p) { delete reinterpret_cast<DecayT*>(p); };

-  // Forward the given object into the constructor of the new object. data = Pointer(new DecayT(forward<T>(object)), move(deleter));
+  // Forward the object argument into the constructor of the new object. data = Pointer(new DecayT(forward<T>(object)), move(deleter));
 }
 ```